Siderite/lichessTools/tools/repertoire/context.md

 `repertoireDisplay` is an advanced multiple-choice preference:

-- `book` — green book markers for repertoire positions.
+- `matches` — green book markers for repertoire positions.
 - `deviations` — player deviation, opponent deviation, and repertoire-end markers.
 - `arrows` — prepared moves on the board when viewing the position before a deviation.

-The default is `book`, keeping the default presentation limited to the original repertoire-matching request.
+The default is `matches`, keeping the default presentation limited to the original repertoire-matching request.
 All optional prepared-move arrows use the same thin blue style.

 ## Move states